Bob Dylan: 2020–present: Rough and Rowdy Ways

-On March 26, 2020, Dylan released "Murder Most Foul", a seventeen-minute song revolving around the Kennedy assassination, on his YouTube channel.
+On March 26, 2020, coinciding with the Covid-19 pandemic, Dylan released "Murder Most Foul", a seventeen-minute song revolving around the Kennedy assassination, on his YouTube channel.
 Billboard reported on April 8 that "Murder Most Foul" had topped the Rock Digital Song Sales Chart, the first time that Dylan had scored a number one song on a pop chart under his own name.
 Three weeks later, on April 17, 2020, Dylan released another new song, "I Contain Multitudes".
 The title is from Walt Whitman's poem "Song of Myself".
 On May 7, Dylan released a third single, "False Prophet", accompanied by the news that the three songs would all appear on a forthcoming double album.

 Rough and Rowdy Ways, Dylan's 39th studio album and his first album of original material since 2012, was released on June 19 to favorable reviews.
 Alexis Petridis wrote: "For all its bleakness, Rough and Rowdy Ways might well be Bob Dylan's most consistently brilliant set of songs in years: the die-hards can spend months unravelling the knottier lyrics, but you don't need a PhD in Dylanology to appreciate its singular quality and power."
 Rob Sheffield wrote: "While the world keeps trying to celebrate him as an institution, pin him down, cast him in the Nobel Prize canon, embalm his past, this drifter always keeps on making his next escape.
 On Rough and Rowdy Ways, Dylan is exploring terrain nobody else has reached before—yet he just keeps pushing on into the future".
 The album earned a score of 95 on Metacritic, indicating "universal acclaim".
 In its first week of release Rough and Rowdy Ways reached number one on the UK album chart, making Dylan "the oldest artist to score a No. 1 of new, original material".

 In December 2020, Dylan sold his entire song catalog to Universal Music Publishing Group, including both the income he receives as a songwriter and his control of their copyright.
 Universal, a division of the French media conglomerate Vivendi, will collect all future income from the songs.
 The New York Times estimated the price at more than $300 million", although other reports suggested the figure was closer to $400 million.

-In February 2021, Columbia Records released 1970, a three-CD set of recordings from the Self Portrait and New Morning sessions, including the entirety of the session Dylan recorded with George Harrison on May 1, 1970.
 Dylan's 80th birthday was commemorated by a virtual conference, Dylan@80, organized by the University of Tulsa Institute for Bob Dylan Studies.
 Several new biographies and studies of Dylan were published.